govern0000/View/Docue/Frame/a.md

 IndexD is fourth type index of the type able.
 Area Col is Col field in Area of the type able.
 Area Row is Row field in Area of the type able.
-Area Wed is Wed field in Area of the type able.
+Area Width is Wed field in Area of the type able.
-Area Het is Het field in Area of the type able.
+Area Hegth is Het field in Area of the type able.

 IndexA is set not null when the index any present a type able.